ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

        indistinguishable from true inputs (size, metadata, etc).

 [OPEN ISSUE: Define what "null" shares are.
-They should be defined such that inserting null shares into an aggregation is effectively a no-op]
+They should be defined such that inserting null shares into an aggregation is effectively a no-op.
+See issue#98.]

 ### Leader